Students Supporting Israel: Recognition and awards

 SSI has received several honors from Jewish and pro-Israel organizations for its campus activism.
-Students Supporting Israel (SSI) and its student leaders have been publicly acknowledged by several elected officials and commentators for their campus advocacy.
 Commentator Ben Shapiro, U.S. Senator Rand Paul, and Congresswoman Elise Stefanik have each praised SSI's efforts to promote pro-Israel activism among students.

 SSI representatives have also been invited to the White House on multiple occasions to participate in briefings and events concerning campus antisemitism and higher-education policy.
-These invitations have typically focused on student-level advocacy initiatives and the organization's role in national discussions on combating antisemitism on college campuses.

 2024 – Medal of Valor, Simon Wiesenthal Center, recognizing SSI's grassroots student leadership.

 2015 – Midwest Bridge Award, presented by the Consulate General of Israel to the Midwest for strengthening connections between Israel and regional communities.

 2015 – Student Group of the Year, at the AIPAC Policy Conference, awarded to the SSI chapter at DePaul University.

 2014 – MZ Student Activism Award, Zionist Organization of America (ZOA), acknowledging SSI's contributions to Zionist student engagement.

 2013 – David Bar-Ilan Award for Campus Activism, presented by CAMERA (Committee for Accuracy in Middle East Reporting and Analysis).